 Greater Baton Rouge area comes together for MLK Service Day

-BATON ROUGE - People all over the Baton Rouge area celebrated and remembered the life of Dr. Martin Luther King Jr. with a day of service.
+BATON ROUGE - People all over the Baton Rouge area honored the life of Dr. Martin Luther King Jr. by engaging in acts of service.

 For lots of folks, MLK day isn't just another day off.
 But rather, it's a day for people to help educate and serve their community.